jhbell/jhbell.github.io/_posts/2017-06-22-cmake-what-you-need-to-know-part-1.md

 set(CMAKE_CXX_STANDARD 14)
 ```

-The set command will set a *variable* to a given *value*.
+This third command sets a *variable* to a given *value*.
 In this case, we are
 setting one of CMake's known variables called `CMAKE_CXX_STANDARD`.
 This
 variable controls the C++ standard that should be used when compiling, and is
 equivalent to using the `-std=c++14` flag on g++.
 There are other ways to